rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 void does_not_allocate_output_memory(...);
 ```

+This rule automatically applies to all detail APIs that allocates memory.
+Any detail API may be
+called by any public API, and therefore could be allocating memory that is returned to the user.
+To support such uses cases, all detail APIs allocating memory resources should accept an `mr`
+parameter.
+Callers are responsible for either passing through a provided `mr` or
+`rmm::mr::get_current_device_resource()` as needed.

 ### Temporary Memory

 Not all memory allocated within a libcudf API is returned to the caller.
 Often algorithms must